 Some coins have a bigger demand than others; this is what makes them more expensive and valuable.
 Expert says that the more popular the coin, the bigger the chances to be sold at a good price.

 Coins can be more expensive simply because of their composition.
-Whether or not the coin is made from precious metal can be an indicator of the higher/lower price of it.
+Whether the coin is made from precious metal can be an indicator of the higher/lower price of it.

 This is not very important factor in determining the value of the coin, however, it holds some significance.
 In some cases, older coins result to be more profitable than the more recent one, but sometimes it’s the other way around (based on other factors).